-Chemistry courses may be taken as part of the Associate in Arts and Science DTA degree or as part of the Associate in Science-Transfer (AS-T I) degree.
+Chemistry courses may be taken as part of the Associate in Arts and Science DTA degree or as part of the Associate in Science-Transfer (AS-T 1) degree.
 Within the Associate in Arts and Science DTA degree, these courses may be used toward the Natural Science Breadth requirement or for Specified or General Elective credit.
-Students seeking Associate in Arts and Science DTA degree should refer to the catalog section "Degrees & Certificates" for a detailed description of the degree, its program outcomes, and courses that will satisfy degree requirements.

-Within the Associate in Science-Transfer degree, chemistry courses satisfy the AS-T1 Chemistry pre-major.
-The Associate in Science-Transfer degree allows students to prepare for upper division study toward a Bachelor of Science degree in chemistry (as well as other sciences).
-This degree gives students the opportunity to make substantial progress toward fulfilling major requirements while completing at least half of the Breadth requirements for Humanities and Social Science.
 Chemistry is a known as the central science because it is the study of the structure and behavior of all materials.
 This includes everything from the most infinitesimal particles to the vastness of the cosmos.
 A major in chemistry prepares students for career fields such as medicine, pharmacology, environmental science, engineering, education, ecology, or public service, and forensic science.
 The chemistry program provides courses to meet a variety of student needs.